 In the North Pacific Ocean basin, the weighting maps resulting from RMSD analysis also depicted the locations where either GDEM or WOA were better suited for ocean thermal structure calculation.
 As in SMARTS, the D20 weighting map was created first, considering the new D20 calculations were needed for estimations of D26, MLD, and OHC.
 The D20 weighting map was also used for the blended climatology of densities for the upper and lower layer in the two-layer model.
 For the TC season, the two-layer model calculated D20 better using the WOA climatology in the (Figure 2-3) over most of the basin except for the western and eastern Pacific warm pools and the South China Sea.
 The eddy rich regimes in the western and eastern Pacific are captured by GDEM.
-During the off-season, WOA dominates over most of the basin except in the equatorial eastern Pacific Ocean and the South China Sea.
-The predominance of the GDEM signals is much clearer during the TC season for the North
+During the off-season, WOA dominates over most of the basin except in the equatorial eastern Pacific Ocean and the South China

-Pacific Ocean basin.
+Sea.
+The predominance of the GDEM signals is much clearer during the TC season than in the off season.
+A similar pattern emerged for the MLD in both the TC season and the off season for the North Pacific Ocean basin.
 The WOA climatology for the MLD outperformed GDEM even in the eddy rich domain of the western North Pacific Ocean Basin.
 However, in the South China Sea and the Eastern Pacific Ocean basin, GDEM outperformed the WOA climatology.